OuhscBbmc/data-science-practices-1/ch-prototype-repo.md

 ### `flow.R` {#repo-flow}

 The workflow of the repo is determined by `flow.R`.
-It calls (typically R and SQL) files in a specific order, while sending the log messages to a file.
+It calls (typically R, Python, and SQL) files in a specific order, while sending the log messages to a file.

 See [automation mediators](#automation-flow) for more details.

 ### `README.md` {#repo-readme}

+The readme is automatically displayed the GitHub repository is opened in a browser.
+Include all the static information that can quickly orientate a collaborator.
+Common elements include:

+* Project Name (see our [style guide](#style-repo-naming) for naming recommendations)
+* Principal Investigator (ultimately accountable for the research) and Project Coordinator (easy contact if questions arise)
+* IRB Tracking Number (or whatever board/committee that reviewed and approved the project).
+This will help communicate more accurately within your larger university or company.
+* Abstract or some project description that is already written (for example, part of the IRB submission).
+* Data Locations and resources, such as
+  * database and database server
+  * REDCap project id
+  * networked file share
+* The PI's expectations and goals for your analysis team
+* Likely deadlines, such as grant and conference submission dates

 ### `*.Rproj` {#repo-rproj}